uc-r/uc-r.github.io/datawrangling/week-4.md

 ## Assignment

 Create an HTML R Markdown document named “week-4.Rmd”.
-Title this HTML document *"Gapminder Exploratory Data Analysis."* Use the gapminder data introduced in Jenny Bryan's tutorials and answer the questions below.
+Title this HTML document *"Gapminder Exploratory Data Analysis."* If you have not already done so, install the gapminder package (`install.packages("gapminder")`.
+Using the `gapminder_unfiltered` data answer the questions below.
 Be sure that your report includes the following sections:

 - __Synopsis:__ Include a short paragraph that summarizes what the point of this R Markdown file is and a short summary of your initial findings.
 - __Packages Required:__ Include a code chunk in this section that loads all the packages required for this homework and a short comment that says what purpose each package provides.
 - __Source Code:__ Describe what each of the variables are measuring in this data set (`?gapminder`).
 - __Data Description:__ Provide an explanation of the data set that includes the number of observations and variables, if any missing values exist, and provide some basic summary statistics such as what continents are included, how many countries are included, and what years are measured.
 - __Exploratory Data Analysis:__ In this section answer the following questions using a combination of data transformation and visualization techniques:
-   1. Test
-   2. Test
-   3. Test
+   1. For the year 2007, what is the distribution of GDP per capita across all countries?
+   2. For the year 2007, how do the distributions differ across the different continents?
+   3. For the year 2007, what are the top 10 countries with the largest GDP per capita?
+   4. Plot the GDP per capita for your country of origin for all years available.
+   5. What was the percent growth (or decline) in GDP per capita in 2007?
+   6. What has been the historical growth (or decline) in GDP per capita for your country?